xoxwaw/gotit.finalproject/README.md

 ### Application Environment Setup

-You should create an `.env` file for environment setup.
+You should create an `.env` file inside a folder with the environment name for each environment setup inside `envs` folder.
+For example, an `.env` for a `dev` environment should be placed as `envs/dev/.env`.

  A `.env` file example can be referred by `.env.example`.
 Inside the environment config file `.env`, you can specify the environment.
 Change the user and password for the database if you happen to change those in the steps above.